mcasimir/rambler/README.md

-# Rambler - UnRESTful Rails controllers
+# Rambler - A clean DSL to code non-resourceful Rails controllers

-**Rambler** provides a Sinatra-like DSL that makes easy to write and manage non-RESTful controllers.
+**Rambler** provides a Sinatra-like DSL making easy to code and mount _non-resourceful_ controllers.

 ## Installation